Borrowed Bites

 • Microwave Caramel Pecan Sauce - This easy sauce is good enough to eat by the spoonful. 😉 It's also amazing on ice cream, cheesecake, and pound cake.

-• White Chocolate Blondies with Maple Sauce - Moist blondies studded with walnuts and white chocolate chips, then topped with vanilla ice cream and the most luscious (but easy!) maple sauce.
-You can’t go wrong with these!
+• Applebee's Blondie Recipe - Moist blondies studded with walnuts and white chocolate chips, then topped with vanilla ice cream and the most luscious (but easy!) maple sauce.
+You can't go wrong with these!

 • This is a thick batter, so make sure to stir it at a gentle low speed after adding the flour.
 Mix until just combined to avoid overmixing.